-It's a show for corporate entertainment, casinos and parties, featuring a performer who brings to each Frank Sinatra Impersonator show the passion, commitment & professionalism gained from his years as a TV writer for stars including Johnny Carson, Bob Hope, Dean Martin. . . and Frank Sinatra.
+It's quality entertainment for corporate events, casinos and parties, featuring a Frank Sinatra impersonator who brings to each show the passion, commitment & professionalism gained from his years as a TV writer for stars including Johnny Carson, Bob Hope, Dean Martin. . . and Frank Sinatra.
 Read BIOGRAPHY

 When it's time for Monty to take the stage, he enters in vintage wardrobe often with a 50's style hat in place.
 What follows are those great Sinatra songs, crowd-pleasing comedy, and plenty of audience involvement in a convincing Frank Sinatra lookalike & soundalike performance.
 To see what clients are saying, go to REVUES

 Whether it's an awards banquet, Las Vegas night, holiday party, fund-raiser, wedding, or event of any kind, the result is a memorable finishing touch to a special occasion, when Monty Aidem offers his very authentic Frank Sinatra tribute, with the look, sound and manner of the legendary entertainer known as the Chairman of the Board.
 For performance samples, click on AUDIO/VIDEO